JimberSoftware/docs/advanced/activedirectory/activedirectory.md

 - #### Configuring dns forwarding for signal server

- Go to your Signal server page and head to settings.
+ Go to your Signal Server page and head to Integrations.
 On the top, you will find a setting to configure the DNS forwarder.
 Clients that have DNS override enabled will be filtered through our DNS service, but domain-specific queries will still be resolved by the server you specify in this field.
 You should add the Network Isolation IP of the Domain Controller.

 ![Signal Server Forwarder](/ad-signal-server-forwarder.png)